astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 axis?
 Perform a Lorentz transformation at this value for $\beta_R$ and verify that this is so.

 8) Consider the case where a bolt of lightning creates a peal of thunder.
 You are 5 km away from this event.
 Write down displacement four vectors for the events of your seeing the lighting and your hearing the thunder, relative to the event of their creation.
 Find their intervals and determine if they are timelike, lightlike, or spacelike.
-With appropriate scaling, you can use Figure 5.2 to represent these situations.
+With appropriate scaling, you can use {numref}`figinterval` to represent these situations.
 Do your classifications make intuitive sense, and how do they compare with the light cones from the original event?